ROBERT PAUL SCHWEIKHER (1903-1997)

 Schweikher was born in Denver CO to a family of musicians.
 He originally trained in engineering at the University of Colorado Boulder for a year (1921–22) before marrying Dorothy Miller.
 He moved with her to Chicago and studied at The Art Institute of Chicago while working for Lowe & Bollenbacher.
 After 2.5 years, he left to join David Adler and worked on the William McCormick Blair Estate in Lake Bluff IL.
 He later studied at the Armour Institute of Technology before again transferring to, and receiving a degree from, the Yale School of Architecture.
 He returned to Chicago in 1930 and collaborated with George Fred Keck and Philip Maher.
 His works were included in an exhibition at the Museum of Modern Art in 1933 and at the Century of Progress International Exposition.
 Schweikher joined Lamb and Elting in 1934.
 Later the firm became Schweikher and Elting.
 In 1953, Schweikher was named chairman of the Yale School of Architecture.
 Five years later, he became head of the Carnegie Mellon School of Architecture.
 He retired in 1970 and moved to Sedona AZ.

-Many thanks to the Paul Schweikher Collection, Design and the Arts Special Collections, Arizona State University Library; and Catherine Westergaard Cramer.
-His archives are at ASU.
+Many thanks to the Paul Schweikher Collection, Design and the Arts Special Collections, Arizona State University Library; Tim Hills; and Catherine Westergaard Cramer.
 Bio adapted from Wikipedia.

 1932 - The Charles W. Eliason Jr. House.
 Unbuilt.